 Categories of Usage

-Every Day Carry and Backcountry Usage
+Everyday Carry and Backcountry Usage

 Just Backcountry Usage

-Every Day Carry and Hunting or Fishing
+Everyday Carry and Hunting or Fishing

-Every Day Carry and Home Handiwork
+Everyday Carry and Home Handiwork

-After addressing the big questions of how and where you will use your knife and how much you are willing to spend, it is worth giving consideration to the smaller and additional features of a knife.
+After addressing the big questions of how and where you will use your knife and how much you are willing to spend, it is worth considering the smaller and additional features of a knife.
 These other functions can be divided into two major categories.
-Look for the modularity of a knife and for subtleties in the hinging mechanisms.
+Look for the modularity of a knife and subtleties in the hinging mechanisms.

 This is a huge field of equipment.
 There are hundreds of knives on the market, with vintage and discontinued equipment also virtually ubiquitous and still fully relevant.
 In each of the above categories, at least 30-40 knives are available.
 You'll find knives at every price point and with every combination of other features.

 When discussing the modularity of a pocket knife, we're talking about the ability to tweak the knife to suit your purposes.
 Some knives are equipped to swap out blades.
 High-end knives can be rebuilt entirely, usually by the manufacturer or an experienced technician.
 The user can remove the pocket clip on many knives.
 Sometimes, the pocket clip can be remounted on the opposite side or even on the opposite end of the handle.
 This movable pocket clip allows the user to set it up for carrying in either pocket while still being easily manipulated upon deployment.